Skip to content

 Lastly, animal proteins (and cooked fats in particular) put too much stress on our bodies in the evening because their digestion time is longer.
 The body is going to have to produce more energy, and therefore more heat, to allow this digestion.
 However, our bodies need to lower their temperature at night in order to sleep.

-So, instead, opt for a portion of vegetable protein, as well as for foods which promote serotonin production:
+So, instead, opt for a portion of vegetable protein, as well as foods which promote serotonin production:

 • Yogurts and cheese